 A lumbering figure appears from behind the admin portacabin.

 “Here,” says the owner’s husband in a hushed voice, shaking slightly, handing me a 50 pence piece coin.

 “Take it.
 But don’t tell her I gave it to you.”

-Having carefully counted, the Scottish dragon looks up with growling mistrust.
+Having carefully counted, the miserable woman looks up with a growling mistrust.

 “Where did yae get this?”

 A tremulous hulking figure stands behind her, waving his hands pleadingly in the air.

 We leave the portacabin office triumphant, stand and breath in the painfully fresh air deep into our lungs.
 As if we could store it and take it with us.